Baoding

 Baoding is a prefecture-level city in central Hebei province, approximately 150 km southwest of Beijing.
 As of the 2020 census, Baoding City had 11,544,036 inhabitants, of which 2,549,787 lived in the metropolitan area made of 4 out of 5 urban districts: Lianchi, Jingxiu, Qingyuan, and Mancheng all of which are largely conurbated.
 Accounting for about one-sixth of the population of Hebei Province.
+At the end of 2024, the city's resident population is 9,046,200, of which the urban resident population is 5,527,200.
 Baoding is among 13 Chinese cities with a population of over 10 million, ranking seventh.
 Zhuozhou City in the northern part has now grown into part of the Beijing metro area.

 Baoding was the capital of Zhili Province and the residence of the Viceroy of Zhili in the Qing dynasty.
 The city was also the capital of Hebei province until 1968, and is now a national historical and cultural city and one of the central cities in the Jing-Jin-Ji cluster, with the Xiong'an new area located within its jurisdiction.